mendix/azure-kubernetes-cicd-reference-impl/README.md

 Your Mendix app needs a database to store persistent data.
 In this how-to we will use an Azure SQL Database for this  purpose.
 This can be done via the Azure Portal:

+*Do not forget to note the server admin login username and password chosen during database server creation, we will need those later*
 ![Create database in Azure Portal](images/createazuredb.png "Create database in Azure Portal")

 ## Part 4 - Creating a deployment pipeline